-“Hands-on” methodology - Excite creativity and help children enjoy learning UTS “Hands-on” methodology – Excite creativity and help children enjoy learning
+“Hands-on” methodology - Make UTS-ers enjoy learning “Hands-on” methodology – Excite creativity and help children enjoy learning

 “Hands-on” methodology - Excite creativity and help children enjoy learning